nekrut/BMMB554/hugo/content/post/topic2.md

 ## 1: 454 sequencing

-454 Technology is a massively parralel modification of [pyrosequencing](http://genome.cshlp.org/content/11/1/3) technology.
+454 Technology is a massively parallel modification of [pyrosequencing](http://genome.cshlp.org/content/11/1/3) technology.
 Incorporation of nucleotides are registered by a [CCD](https://en.wikipedia.org/wiki/Charge-coupled_device) camera as a flash of light generated from the interaction between ATP and Luciferin.
 The massive scale of 454 process is enabled by generation of a population of beads carrying multiple copies of the same DNA fragment.
 The beads are distributed across a microtiter plate where each well of the plate holding just one bead.
 Thus every unique coordinate (a well) on the plate generates flashes when a nucleotide incorporation event takes plate.
-This is "monochrome" technique: flash = nucleotid is incorporated; lack of flash = no incorporation.
+This is "monochrome" technique: flash = nucleotide is incorporated; lack of flash = no incorporation.
 Thus to distinguish between A, C, G, and T individual nucleotides are "washed" across the microtiter plate at discrete times: if **A** is being washed across the plate and a flash of light is emitted, this implies that A is present in the fragment being sequenced.

 454 can generated fragments up 1,000 bases in length.
 Its biggest weakness is inability to precisely determine the length of [homopolymer runs](https://www.broadinstitute.org/crd/wiki/index.php/Homopolymer).
-Thus the main type if sequecning error generated by 454 are insertions and deletions (indels).
+Thus the main type if sequencing error generated by 454 are insertions and deletions (indels).

 ### Video